Courage-1984/Windows-Ricing-Privacy-Customization-Optimization/README.md

 - [Debloat Windows 10](https://github.com/W4RH4WK/Debloat-Windows-10) - A Collection of Scripts Which Disable / Remove Windows 10 Features and Apps
 - [DisableWinTracking](https://github.com/bitlog2/DisableWinTracking?tab=readme-ov-file) - Uses some known methods that attempt to minimize tracking in Windows 10
 - [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) - Script to remove Windows 10 bloatware.
+- [Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
+This script works for both windows 10 and windows 11.
+- [RyTuneX](https://github.com/rayenghanmi/RyTuneX) - RyTuneX is a cutting-edge optimizer built with the WinUI 3 framework, designed to amplify the performance of Windows devices.
+Crafted for both Windows 10 and 11.
 - [Windows 10 Privacy Guide](https://github.com/adolfintel/Windows10-Privacy) - Windows 10 Privacy Guide
 - [Comparison of Windows 10 Privacy tools](https://www.ghacks.net/2015/08/14/comparison-of-windows-10-privacy-tools/) - Comparison of Windows 10 Privacy tools